recotoolsbenchmarks/BambooAnalysis/doc/recipes.rst

 correction is for the whole event or per-object |---| so the same code can be used.
-The ``makePUReWeightJSON.py`` script included in bamboo can be used to make a JSON file with weights out of a data pileup profile obtainedby running ``pileupcalc.py``
+The ``makePUReWeightJSON.py`` script included in bamboo can be used to make a JSON file with weights out of a data pileup profile obtained by running ``pileupcalc.py``
 (inside CMSSW, see the `pileupcalc documentation`_ for details), e.g. with something like